-The Adviser, an Affiliated Entity, a Sub-Adviser or sub-sub-adviser may buy for the fund securities of issuers in which other funds or accounts advised by the Adviser, the Affiliated Entity, the Sub-Adviser or the sub-sub-adviser may have, or are making, an investment in the same issuer that are subordinate or senior to the securities purchased for the fund.
+The Adviser, an Affiliated Entity or a Sub-Adviser may buy for the fund securities of issuers in which other funds or accounts advised by the Adviser, the Affiliated Entity or the Sub-Adviser may have, or are making, an investment in the same issuer that are subordinate or senior to the securities purchased for the fund.
 For example, the fund may invest in debt securities of an issuer at the same time that other funds or accounts are investing, or currently have an investment, in stocks of the same issuer.
-To the extent that the issuer experiences financial or operational challenges which may impact the price of its securities and its ability to meet its obligations, decisions by the Adviser, an Affiliated Entity, a Sub-Adviser or a sub-sub-adviser relating to what actions are to be taken may raise conflicts of interests, and the Adviser, the Affiliated Entity or the Sub-Adviser or the sub-sub-adviser, as applicable, may take actions for certain funds or accounts that have negative impacts on other funds or accounts.
+To the extent that the issuer experiences financial or operational challenges which may impact the price of its securities and its ability to meet its obligations, decisions by the Adviser, an Affiliated Entity or a Sub-Adviser relating to what actions are to be taken may raise conflicts of interests, and the Adviser, the Affiliated Entity or the Sub-Adviser, as applicable, may take actions for certain funds or accounts that have negative impacts on other funds or accounts.